Knerten0815/masters-thesis/content/introduction.typ

 The research will focus on algorithmic development and visualization design, with evaluation based on computational validation against known molecular structures and objective performance metrics compared to existing approaches.
 Through these objectives, this thesis aims to transform the presentation of molecular similarity from abstract numerical values to rich, interpretable visual representations that leverage human pattern recognition capabilities while maintaining scientific rigor.

+=== Notes
+What is a good default for the amount of analogues returned by the analogue search in the ChemSpaceExplorer?

+1. Define good:
+  1. + "every" query to analogue similarity is above 0.7 (but not 1)
+  1. + similarities calculated based off @count_bits sim suggestions
+  - Define "every":
+    - 1000 query analogue groups
++ Under these criteria, validate:
+  // 2. + clustering: distances in chem space
+  //   - query to analogue distances should be lower than ???
+  2. 2. analogue similarities to query infers analogue within-group similarity
+    - analogue to analogue similarities should be higher than 0.48 (0.57)
+//  - analogue to analogue distances should be lower than ??? (if 2.1 is proven)
++ validate SSM vis technique, for cases in which 1.1 - 1.3 is true
+  - SQS should be above 0.95 in 95% of all queries
+  - SQS should be below 0.5 for querys mismatching similar group
+  - abs(SGS - group sim) is <= 0.05 for 95% of queries
+  - compare to 2.2. results
+// + validate ISF score
+//   - mean ISF score should be above 0.65 (0.71)

 == Outline <outline>
 This thesis is structured as follows: